-- (1) An appellant may discontinue an appeal by filing a notice of discontinuance in the Court. - (2) If there are two or more appellants and one or more but not all discontinue the appeal, the discontinuance does not prevent the remaining appellant or appellants from continuing the appeal. - (3) The appellant must, as soon as practicable after filing a notice of discontinuance, give a copy of the notice to- - (a) all other parties to the appeal; and - (b) if the appeal is from another court or tribunal-the proper officer of the court or tribunal. - (4) An appellant discontinuing an appeal is liable to the other parties to the appeal for the costs arising from the appeal. - (5) The discontinuance of an appeal does not affect a cross-appeal in the same proceedings.
+- (1) An appellant may discontinue an appeal by filing a notice of discontinuance in the Court. - (2) If there are two or more appellants and one or more but not all discontinue the appeal, the discontinuance does not prevent the remaining appellant or appellants from continuing the appeal.

+- (3) The appellant must, as soon as practicable after filing a notice of discontinuance, give a copy of the notice to all other parties to the appeal. - (4) An appellant discontinuing an appeal is liable to the other parties to the appeal for the costs arising from the appeal. - (5) The discontinuance of an appeal does not affect a cross-appeal in the same proceedings.